cis1912/docker-demo/README.md

 Once you think you've got the Dockerfile right, use `docker build . -t nginx-demo` to build the container to the name `nginx-demo`.

 When you've got the image built, try to run the container!
 Remember that the `nginx` image runs on port 80.
-Is there a way (using syntax you've already learned) to bind port 8080 on your machine to port 80 on the container?
+Is there a way (using syntax you've already learned) to bind port 8081 on your machine to port 80 on the container?

-If the container is running successfully, go to `localhost:8080` in your browser to see if it worked!
+If the container is running successfully, go to `localhost:8081` in your browser to see if it worked!

 If you've got some extra time here, you've got a few options:

-1. Play 2048
+1. Download some more youtube videos
-2. Try to get live webpage reloading working using volume binding instead of COPY
+2. Try to get the downloaded content to be persistent (if you turned off the docker container and restarted it,previous downloads still exist) using volume mounts.
 3. Go for the extra credit below

 ### Extra Credit - Reverse Proxy